-Heart attacks are caused by blood clots or narrowing of blood vessels carrying blood to the heart.
-Quick action is required to remove the blockage or reopen the blood vessel so blood flow is restored to the heart.
-In the event of a heart attack, we're connected to the TriStar Health family of hospitals to provide quick access to treatment in an emergency.
+Heart attacks are caused by blood clots or narrowing of the blood vessels that carry blood to the heart.
+Quick action is required to remove blockages or reopen the blood vessel so blood flow is restored to the heart.
+In the event of a heart attack, we provide you with quick access to treatment at our family of hospitals.

 Symptoms of a heart attack can include: